Hospital bed count across Arkansas

 The state Department of Health releases numbers on weekdays showing how many covid-19 patients are in Arkansas hospitals.

-These are Wednesday's totals, as reported to the Health Department by hospitals:
+These are Thursday's totals, as reported to the Health Department by hospitals:

 Total ICU beds 1,172